Jollerprutt/proxmox-node/README.md

-## 1.00 Proxmox Base OS Installation
+## 1.00 Proxmox OS Install
+Only use enterprise or server grade SSD drives for your Proxmox OS.

+### 1.01 Proxmox OS Install - Build Type A

-Its best to install Proxmox OS in a Raid 1 configuration using two SSDs on your primary node.
+The Samsung SM883 or PM883 240Gb is ideal in a Raid 1 configuration using two SSDs on your primary node.
 Then if one SSD fails you have disk redunancy.

 The primary node is your work horse with the fastest CPU and most memory because its hosts pfSense (OpenVPN gateway, HA Proxy, pfBlockerNG & PiHole blocker etc) and if your chose the **Route B** option its also your NAS file server.